 - Ensure drivers have access to alcohol-based hand sanitiser (70% alcohol content is the ideal), detergent- or alcohol-based wipes, disposable gloves and plastic rubbish bags in each car.

 - Interior and exterior ‘touch points’ of pool vehicles must be cleaned thoroughly with detergent- or alcohol-based wipes each time before and after the vehicle is used.
-‘Touch points’ include door handles, steering wheel, gear shift, handbrake, arm rests controls and switches (indicator, windscreen wiper, mirror, window, radio and heating/aircon), glove compartment handle and pens, logbook and fuel card.
+‘Touch points’ include door handles, steering wheel, seat belts, gear shift, handbrake, arm rests controls and switches (indicator, windscreen wiper, mirror, window, radio and heating/aircon), glove compartment handle and pens, logbook and fuel card.

 - Dispose of used wipes (and disposable gloves if they are used) in a rubbish bag straight away